null

 Ridiculous.

 I’d like to see him say that to my publicists’ faces.
 I can hear the battle cries now.
-Our publicists work incredibly hard, spending hours and hours handling every little nuance of a placement including supplying credible spokespeople; reliable resources such as studies, statistics, facts and trends; testimonials; photos for print media; props for television; and whatever else the media require to produce our client’s story.
+Our publicists work incredibly hard, spending hours and hours handling every little nuance of a placement including supplying reliable resources such as studies, statistics, facts and trends; testimonials; photos for print media; props for television; and whatever else the media require to produce our client’s story.

 It’s one thing to pitch a good story to a reporter or producer.
 But to take credit for the production of the story?
 Laughable.